microsoft/FluidFramework/BREAKING.md

 ### existing parameter is now required in IRuntimeFactory::instantiateRuntime
 The `existing` flag was added as optional in client version 0.44 and has been updated to be expected and required in the `IRuntimeFactory` interface.
 This flag is used to determine whether the runtime should be created for the first time or from an existing context.
+As a result the `load` function in containerRuntime is being deprecated and replaced with `loadRuntime`, in which `existing is a required parameter.

 ### Remove iframe-driver
 The iframe-driver package was deprecated in 2.0.0-internal.1.3.0 and has now been removed.